Tornedalians: Early history: 800–1323

-Early Interactions with Sweden: 1300–1500
+Early interactions with Sweden: 1300–1500

 In 1323, in the aftermath of the Treaty of Nöteborg, the government of King Magnus Eriksson of Sweden decreed that all land from Hälsingland to the Ule River would be free for settlement and that all those who did would be exempt from taxes until 1340.
-Only five years later in 1328 a legal hearing was held in Tälje as the birkarls, local Tornedalian tradesmen and representatives, disputed the right of the Hälsings (Swedes) to colonise the area.
-While the case was ruled in the favour of the birkarls and Sámi, and again re-confirmed in 1358 by king Erik Magnusson, Swedish expansion northwards would nonetheless encroach on Tornedalian lands.
-Likewise the rights of the birkarls to conduct trade would over the centuries be curtailed by Sweden which sought to establish control over the lucrative and well-developed northern trade.
-During the 1300s two churches would be erected on Pirkkiö and near Kemi respectively.
-These early churches were however primarily constructed with the aim of establishing the administrative boundaries of the archdioceses of Uppsala and Turku, and did not serve to actually christianise the area.
+Five years later, in 1328, a legal hearing was held in Tälje as the birkarls, local Tornedalian tradesmen and representatives, disputed the right of the Hälsings (Swedes) to colonise the area.
+While the case was ruled in the favour of the birkarls and Sámi, and again re-confirmed in 1358 by king Erik Magnusson, Swedish expansion northwards nonetheless continued to encroach on Tornedalian lands.
+Likewise the rights of the birkarls to conduct trade were over the centuries be curtailed by Sweden which sought to establish control over the lucrative and well-developed northern trade.
+During the 1300s two churches were erected on Pirkkiö and near Kemi.
+These early churches were primarily constructed with the aim of establishing the administrative boundaries of the archdioceses of Uppsala and Turku, and did not serve to Christianise the area.

-Swedish Colonial Era: 1500–1809
+Swedish colonial era: 1500–1809

-Tensions between Sweden and Muscovy at the end of the 1400s would lead to the establishment of new churches in the northern Bothnian area and the replacement of old wooden churches with stone fortress-churches.
-These would serve to establish further Swedish influence over the area, however their success in christianising the Tornedalian populace during the 1500s is uncertain.
+Tensions between Sweden and Muscovy at the end of the 1400s led to the establishment of new churches in the northern Bothnian area and the replacement of old wooden churches with stone fortress-churches.
+They established further Swedish influence over the area, however their success in Christianising the Tornedalian populace during the 1500s is uncertain.

-At the beginning of the 16th century there were around thirty villages in Meänmaa paying taxes to Sweden.
+At the beginning of the 16th century there were around thirty villages in Torne Valley paying taxes to Sweden.

-Gustav Vasa would play a pivotal role in the decline of the Birkarls doubling the tithes owed to the crown in 1528, beginning to tax their homesteads in 1543 and in 1554 he revoked their right to collect taxes, instead assigning the duty to agents of the crown.
+Gustav Vasa played a pivotal role in the decline of the Birkarls by doubling the tithes owed to the crown in 1528, beginning to tax their homesteads in 1543, and in 1554 he revoked their right to collect taxes, instead assigning the duty to agents of the crown.

-In the mid 1500s the local birkarl-chieftain and the king's local bailif, called Olof Anundsson by the Swedes, would repeatedly be accused of misconduct for refusing to visit church, deriding the authority of God and the Church, and mocking God's word.
+In the mid-1500s the local birkarl-chieftain and the king's local bailif, called Olof Anundsson by the Swedes, was repeatedly accused of misconduct for refusing to visit church, deriding the authority of God and the Church, and mocking God's word.